 Section 2: The duties of the Standing Committees are, respectively, as follows:

 a.
-Legislative Committee shall be composed of a Committee Chairman who shall appoint at least two (2) additional members whose duties shall be to monitor local, state and federal legislative initiative that have a direct impact on people, communities and businesses.
+Legislative Committee shall be composed of a Committee Chair who shall appoint at least two (2) additional members whose duties shall be to monitor local, state and federal legislative initiative that have a direct impact on people, communities and businesses.

 c.
-Public Relations and Media Committee shall be composed of a Chairman who shall appoint at least two (2) associate members and whose duties are to secure publicity through media and community relationships; and create a PR program with the Presidents guidance.
+Public Relations and Media Committee shall be composed of a Chair who shall appoint at least two (2) associate members and whose duties are to secure publicity through media and community relationships; and create a PR program with the Presidents guidance.

 d.
-Programs and Events Committee shall be composed of a Committee Chairman who shall appoint at least two (2) additional members whose duties shall be to arrange two yearly programs and submit plans to the Executive Board for approval.
+Programs and Events Committee shall be composed of a Committee Chair who shall appoint at least two (2) additional members whose duties shall be to arrange two yearly programs and submit plans to the Executive Board for approval.

 e.
 Political Liaison Committee shall be composed of a Chairman who shall appoint at least two (2) associate members and whose duties are to secure liaison efforts with other Democratic Clubs throughout the County of Prince George’s to work in conjunction with these Clubs for the purposes of forming a single organization to present to the State Central Committee the objectives and ideas of various clubs and as one organization.

 f.
-Community and Youth Committee shall be composed of a Chairman who shall appoint at least two (2) associate members and whose duties are to research community and youth activities for the purpose of keeping the association apprised of items of interests and offering the club and opportunity to partner with ongoing community activities.
+Community and Youth Committee shall be composed of a Chair who shall appoint at least two (2) associate members and whose duties are to research community and youth activities for the purpose of keeping the association apprised of items of interests and offering the club and opportunity to partner with ongoing community activities.
 To maintain a database of youth under the age of 21-years of age for the purpose of creating and maintaining a SCDC Young Democrats sub-committee.

 g.
 Bylaws Committee shall be compose of the Parliamentarian who shall appoint at least two (2) associate members who duties are to propose changes, as the need arises to the Bylaws, to promote compliance with the Democratic Party.